mpughcs/Notation/README.md

 # MusicTheoryApp
-This project uses the [Rust Music Theory](https://github.com/ozankasikci/rust-music-theory) library to offer users a way to interface with music theory concepts in a command line application.
-Deve
+This project builds upon the [Rust Music Theory Library](https://github.com/ozankasikci/rust-music-theory) to offer users a way to interface with music theory concepts in a command line application.
+The application is currently in early development by [Max Pugh](https://github.com/mpughcs)

 # How to run